naweliiot/eng_projects/DB_PoC_01/README.md

-# Re-flashing the Pro Trinkets
+# How to Re-flash the Bootloader on the Pro Trinket

 **Important!**
 **The Pro Trinkets we're using are 3.3V, so remember to set the series resistors and use the right Arduino sketch to flash the bootloaders.**